goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

     - currency -> currency
     - langauge used -> modern language
   - Description
     - Model a data structure for exchanging general information about world countries.
-The data will be used to form a small information panel.
+The data will be used to form a small information panel for an educational application.
 The data structure should contain the number of people living in the country, the overall size, a name, nominal GDP, and GDP at purchasing power parity of the country.
 Each country has a capital city with a total population and a name.
 The information panel will also contain a current head of state with a name and time of election to office.
 The head of state also pertains to a political party.
 The panel must contain the name of the party and the overall number of members.
 Lastly, the panel will contain information about the official language and currency.
   - Link
     - http://www.wikidata.org/entity/Q6256